- TABLE OF CONTENTS

 Satan attempts to ensnare us to do his will.
 II Tim.
 2:26

 Satan's purpose is to steal, kill and destroy.
 John 10:10

 Satan seeks to confuse us to keep us from understanding God's Word.
 Mark 4:15

 Satan's goal is to distort the truth.
 John 8:44

-moral failure.
-Individuals who participate in pornography, prostitution or other immoral activities open their lives to the control of the enemy.
+Moral failure.
+Individuals who participate in pornography, prostitution or other immoral activities open their lives to the control of Satan.
 Men involved in pornography have brought home demonic problems to their wives.
 A woman who has been raped by a man involved in the occult, will many times struggle with occult problems.
 Within Satanic ritual, women are wed to Satan leading to severe problems.

 The Word of God gives seven keys to freedom.
 Freedom from sinful strongholds is possible...

 Through separation from sin (becoming dead to sin...unresponsive).
 Rom.
 6:11, Gal.
 5:24